Soft Synergies: Model Order Reduction of Hybrid Soft-Rigid Robots via Optimal Strain Parameterization: Geometric Variable Strain Model

 In the GVS framework, the distributed strain of the soft body and the twist of a rigid joint are analyzed through a unified approach.
 This method facilitates the modeling of hybrid multibody systems by integrating rigid and soft links.
 The formulation also supports the modeling of robots that are branched chain structures or closed-chain systems (Fig. \ref{fig::model}B).
 The form of generalized dynamics \eqref{eq::gendynamics} and statics \eqref{eqn::genStcEqn} remain the same.
 However, the components are calculated by summing the contributions from all links, each projected using corresponding Jacobians.
 Readers may refer to Appendix \ref{app:B} for their formulae.

 For closed-chain systems, the methodology outlined in \cite{Armanini_TRO2021} can be adopted to include closed-loop constraints.
 This involves integrating constraint forces into the generalized dynamics and adding constraint equations in Pfaffian form (at the velocity level).
+In the case of statics, these constraints are represented at the position level instead.

 The generalized dynamics is solved using an ODE integrator, while the static equilibrium is obtained by numerical root-finding methods.
 To implement and solve the GVS model, we used the MATLAB toolbox SoRoSim \cite{Mathew_SoRoSim2021}.
 The toolbox allows the creation of soft and rigid links with rigid joints and the assembly of these links to form serial, branched, or closed-chain robots.
 It uses MATLAB functions, such as $ode45$ for the time integration and $fsolve$ for solving static equilibrium.
 Readers interested in the validation of the GVS model for static and dynamic scenarios are referred to \cite{Mathew_SoRoSim2021}.